thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/Test Strategy.md

 What types of tests exist for this project?

-### **Examples**

-- There are unit tests, 80% coverage, written in Jasmine
+- There are unit tests to be written as seen in [Test Cases.md](<Testing/Test Cases.md>)
-- Written during development—by developers
-- Automated UI tests for high-level workflows
+- Regular less automated tests are also to be created as required ([Testing.md](Testing/Testing.md)).
+	- Some of these are already available from last trimester.

 _Based on template from_
 [_Programming Foundations: Software Testing/QA_](https://www.linkedin.com/learning/programming-foundations-software-testing-qa/create-a-test-strategy?autoSkip=true&autoplay=true&contextUrn=urn%3Ali%3AlyndaLearningPath%3A57f7e27c3dd559e018dfe994&resume=false&u=2104084)